suizokukan/pimydoc/README.md

     • improved the documentation

+    • fixed a bug in the tests : the filenames have to be sorted in order to hash a directory exactly the same way on different computers.
     • added tests/test8/ which should have been added in 0.1.6
     • improved error message in newline()
     • modified rewrite_new_targetfile() : if PROFILE_PYTHON_SPACENBR_FOR_A_TAB